 Skip to the main content

-He has supported and studied decentralized technology and governance across domains, including blockchain systems, cooperatives, stakeholder-owned enterprises, and democratic innovation.
-A consistent theme in Matthew’s work is connecting institutions, technologists, policymakers, and civic actors who do not typically collaborate, and translating ideas across sectors to enable real-world adoption.
-His appointment at the Berkman Klein Center focuses on building fit-for-purpose civic tools and platforms that strengthen democratic capacity -- particularly market-based and institutionally grounded solutions -- and on facilitating their socialization, governance, and adoption through deliberative initiatives in New England.
+He is a Joint Fellow at the Berkman Klein Center for Internet & Society at Harvard University and the Allen Lab for Democracy Renovation at Harvard Kennedy School (2026–2027).
+His fellowship research explores how civic platforms and emerging AI systems can strengthen democratic institutions while remaining transparent, advisory, and accountable to human decision-making.
+Matthew has supported and studied decentralized technology and governance across domains, including blockchain systems, cooperatives, stakeholder-owned enterprises, and democratic innovation.
+A consistent theme in his work is connecting institutions, technologists, policymakers, and civic actors who do not typically collaborate, and translating ideas across sectors to enable real-world adoption.
 His research and practice explore how communities can meaningfully own, govern, and sustain the digital infrastructure that increasingly shapes civic life.